-Second Harvest has operated mass food distribution events before through mobile pantries or Thanksgiving dinner giveaway programs, but these events are designed to serve hundreds, not thousands, Ganger said.
-He hopes that by pairing food from a federal government program called The Emergency Food Assistance Program (TEFAP) with his agency’s logistical capabilities, Second Harvest will be able to do more in the future.
+Nourishment Network has operated mass food distribution events before through mobile pantries or Thanksgiving dinner giveaway programs, but these events are designed to serve hundreds, not thousands, Ganger said.
+He hopes that by pairing food from a federal government program called The Emergency Food Assistance Program (TEFAP) with his agency’s logistical capabilities, Nourishment Network will be able to do more in the future.

-“Working with our nonprofit agency partners, the Second Harvest team understands the types of food the community needs, and when it’s needed,” Ganger said.
+“Working with our nonprofit agency partners, the Nourishment Network team understands the types of food the community needs, and when it’s needed,” Ganger said.
 “We chose a time late in the afternoon for this event to accommodate the working families, the predominant demographic needing our assistance.”